amera64/bambu_dashboard_v2/INSTALLATION.md

 1. Your home Wi-Fi network name
 2. Your Wi-Fi password
 3. Your Bambu Lab P1S printer’s IP address
+   ## Finding the Printer IP Address
+   The printer IP address can be found on the Bambu Lab P1S touchscreen:
+   Open the printer’s settings.
+Open the network or LAN information page.
+Locate the printer’s IP address.
+   The display and printer must normally be connected to the same local network.

-4. A phone, tablet, or computer with Wi-Fi
+5. A phone, tablet, or computer with Wi-Fi

 The ESP32-S3 display connects to 2.4 GHz Wi-Fi.
 Make sure your network provides a 2.4 GHz connection.